akashGitAgni/android-starred-repositories/README.md

 - Application has a swipe to refresh feature for continuous update.
 - User can pull the recyclerview from top to update the recyclerview.

+Project contains some Unit tests and Instrumentation tests.